cliffhall/node-multi-server-chat/README.md

   * Make user an object instead of a string, giving it an id and a name.

-  * Add load balancer which the client requests its endpoint from.

   * Add end-to-end encryption.